• Ingredient Transparency

 CapsuleAnimal-derivedCapsulesSoftgels

-Often made from crustacean shells, so it should be avoided with shellfish allergy.
+Often made from crustacean shells, so it may not be suitable for people with shellfish allergy.
 Shellfish-free forms also exist.

 AllergenSource-dependentTabletsCapsules

-Protein in wheat, rye, and barley.
-Some starches can be wheat-derived, so verify gluten-free status where needed.
+Protein found in wheat, rye and barley.
+Some starches may be wheat-derived, so verify gluten-free status where needed.

 Allergen

-Humectant that retains moisture and keeps softgels flexible; usually plant-derived.
+Humectant that retains moisture and keeps softgels flexible.
+Usually plant-derived, but check the label if source matters.

 ExcipientHumectantSoftgelsLiquidsGummies

 Common “vegetable” capsule shell made from cellulose.
-Vegan alternative to gelatin capsules.
+Often used as a vegan alternative to gelatin capsules.

 CapsuleVeganCapsules

-Film-forming tablet coating that can reduce aftertaste and, in some systems, modulate release.
+Film-forming tablet coating that can reduce aftertaste and, in some systems, help control release.

 ExcipientCoatingTablets

 Major tree-nut allergen.
-May appear via flavour oils or cross-contact; avoid if nut-allergic.
+May appear through flavour oils or cross-contact.
+Avoid if nut-allergic unless the product is clearly suitable.

 Allergen

 Inorganic pigments used to colour capsules and tablets.
-Common alternative in TiO₂-free formulations.
+Common alternative in titanium dioxide-free formulations.

 ExcipientColourCapsulesTablets